Tag Archive for: surveillance

 So, you’re a private investigator on a stakeout.
 It’s a bright, sunny day.
-You’re in your car in a fixed surveillance position and your Subject somehow becomes aware of you.
+You’re in your car in a fixed surveillance position, and your fraudulent Subject somehow becomes aware of you, and now your client is upset.
 Did you get burned because of your window tint?

-As a P.I. window tint is a must – it keeps you out of view from neighbors, onlookers, and of course, your Subject.
+As a P.I., automotive window tints are a must – it keeps you out of view from neighbors, onlookers, and of course, your Subject.
+And, of course, it blocks visible light from entering your car’s interior.

-Each state has laws for the front side, backside, rear windows, windshield, and reflectivity.
+Each state has laws for front, backside, rear windows, windshield, and reflectivity.

 When you see data on window tint, you’ll see it categorized by percentage.

-Rule of thumb: The lower the percentage, the DARKER the tint, and less sunlight can come into your car.
-The higher the percentage the lighter the tint and more sun can come in.
+Here at Gravitas Investigations, we have a rule of thumb: The lower the percentage, the DARKER the tint, and the less sunlight can come into your car.
+The higher the percentage, the lighter the tint, and the more sun can come in.

-I went ahead and linked to the laws in all 50 states (click here)Here’s a handy little US map for the level of tint allowed from front side windows:
+I went ahead and linked to the window tinting laws in all 50 states (click here)Here’s a handy little US map for the level of tint allowed from front side windows:

-Let’s take Ohio and Kentucky for example, the states in which I’m licensed.
+Let’s take Ohio, Kentucky, and Indiana, for example, the states where I’m licensed.

-The front side window is at 35%.
+In Kentucky, the front side window must be 35%.
 This means you can’t have a tint that allows less than 35% of the rays on your front side window.

 It’s 18% on both the rear side and rear back windows.
 So you can go darker tint there.

-The windshield tint allows that you can place a strip of tint to the top of the car manufacturer’s “AS-1” line.
+The windshield tint allows you to place a strip of tint to the top of the car manufacturer’s “AS-1” line.
+What is the as1 line?

 My two cents: if you can, get your rear side and back windows as dark as possible.